 Topaz Winters, founder & editor-in-chief

-is the Singaporean-American author of So, Stranger (Button Poetry 2022, winner of the Button Poetry Short Form Contest & a LitBowl Best Poetry Book of 2022) & Portrait of My Body as a Crime I’m Still Committing (Button Poetry 2019 & 2024, finalist in the Broken River & Gaudy Boy Poetry Book Prizes).
-Her poetry, fiction, & nonfiction are published in The Drift, Waxwing, Passages North, Pithead Chapel, The Boiler, & others.
+is the Singaporean-American author of So, Stranger (Button Poetry 2022), which won the Button Poetry Short Form Contest & was a 2025 Sealey Challenge Pick & LitBowl Best Poetry Book of 2022.
+Her debut poetry collection, Portrait of My Body as a Crime I’m Still Committing (Button Poetry 2019 & 2024), was a finalist in the Broken River & Gaudy Boy Poetry Book Prizes.
+Topaz’s poetry, fiction, & nonfiction are published in The Drift, Waxwing, Passages North, Pithead Chapel, The Boiler, & others.
 Her work has received support from the Studios at MASS MoCA, the Sundress Academy for the Arts, & the National YoungArts Foundation.
 She lives between New York & Singapore.

 Lee Anderson, managing editor

 is a trans writer with an MFA from Northern Arizona University.
-Their award-nominated work is published in the Best American Food and Travel Writing 2025 anthology and can otherwise be found in places like Brevity, Salt Hill Journal, and The Rumpus.
-Currently, they live in Chicago with their partner and a cat named Pretzel.
+Their award-nominated work is published in the Best American Food and Travel Writing 2025 anthology and can otherwise be found in places like Aquifer: The Florida Review Online, Brevity, Salt Hill Journal, and The Rumpus.
+They live in Chicago with their partner and a cat named Pretzel.

 Courtney Felle, press editor

 is an MA/PhD student in Writing, Rhetoric, and Literacy and Disability Studies.
 They are interested in narratives of (un)diagnosis, craftivism via DisCrochet, large mugs of tea, ultra-specific Spotify playlists, and terrible reality TV.
-You can find their writing in SICK Magazine, Monstering Magazine, and Glass: A Journal of Poetry, among other publications.
+You can find their writing in Electric Literature, A Velvet Giant, and Glass: A Journal of Poetry, among other publications.

 Saty Mukherjee, journal editor